Hurst is an independently owned and run non-fiction publisher, based in London but publishing globally.

 Senior Editor

 Lara joined Hurst in 2015 under the Creative Access scheme, following a stint of freelance work for Oxford University Press.
-Overseeing the editorial process at Hurst and working closely with her own authors, she also likes to acquire fresh and diverse voices in politics, history, social reportage and memoir that can start new conversations, or make us rethink old ones.
+Overseeing the editorial process at Hurst and working closely with her own authors, she also likes to acquire a diverse range of voices in politics, social reportage and political, social and cultural history, looking for projects that can start new conversations, or make us rethink old ones.
 Lara’s academic background is in the history of Africa, India and the Middle East, and in French language, literature and history.
-Among colleagues she is known for her brutal slashing of word counts, voracious reading of speculative fiction, obsessive involvement with SHE Choir London, and great enthusiasm for office snacks.
+Among colleagues she is known for her brutal slashing of word counts, voracious reading of speculative fiction, obsessive involvement with Mixtape Choir London, and great enthusiasm for office snacks.

 Rubi Kumari